saurabhbatra/PRTemplate/PULL_REQUEST_TEMPLATE.md

 _To create a PR template with standard format for providing the problem statement, solution and checklist_

 ## Solution
-_Created a stand format for providing the problem statement, solution, references and checklist_
+_Created a standard format for providing the problem statement, solution, references and checklist_

 #### Open Questions/Comments and Pre-Merge TODOs
 - How will we record checklist responses in case of multiple assignees and reviewers?